Warning! 10 Things You Should Know about Zika Virus

-- Wear long sleeves and pants to avoid getting bitten by a mosquito.
+- Wear long sleeves and pants to avoid getting bitten by a mosquito–preferably light-colored clothing.

-- Avoid having areas around the home that collect stagnant water, including potted plants, and control any areas where moisture exists and insects can concentrate.
-Sleep with a mosquito net.
+- Avoid having areas around the home that collect stagnant water.
+This includes potted plants, and control any areas where moisture exists and insects can concentrate.

 Reasons why the Zika virus causes birth defects

-As we indicated above, Brazil has experienced the bulk of the severe side effects of the Zika virus, including microcephaly in infants.
-It is there that numerous studies are now being carried out to determine the causes and possible treatments for the disease.
+As we indicated above, Brazil has experienced the most incidences of the microcephaly outbreak.
+And this is also where numerous studies are taking place to determine the causes and possible treatments for the disease.

-- The risk of microcephaly and other birth defects has been associated with an infection caused by the Zika virus during the first trimester of pregnancy.
+- Experts have associated the risk of microcephaly and other birth defects with an infection caused by the Zika virus.
+This is during the first trimester of pregnancy.

 - Microcephaly is a very rare condition that’s either genetic or caused by exposure to environmental agents (either toxic or infectious).

 - Children born with this defect have a much smaller head circumference than normal, which hinders their development.
 They may suffer from seizures, difficulty with feeding, and even risk dying within their first few days of life.